gkostin1966/opal-trello/README.md

 ### Running code on document ready

-Just like jQuery, opal-jquery requires the document to be ready to be able to fully interact with the page.
+Just like Trello, opal-trello requires the document to be ready to be able to fully interact with the page.
 Any top level access should use the `ready?` method: